Office of the State Veterinarian

 The Animal Health Division may be contacted at (860) 713-2505.

-For information regarding animal health requirements at CT fairs please review the 2020 Fair and Show Requirements and Memorandum - Livestock Health Certificates for the 2021 Show Season.
+For information regarding animal health requirements at CT fairs please review the 2021 Connecticut Fair and Show Requirements and Memorandum - Livestock Health Certificates for the 2021 Show Season.

 Reportable Disease In Connecticut: